L0neGamer/benjibot/CONTRIBUTING.md

 # Contributing

-Welcome to the [University of Warwick Tabletop and Roleplaying Society](https://warwicktabletop.co.uk)'s Discord server bot!
-You can join our Discord server [here](https://warwicktabletop.co.uk/discord)!
-You can access the channel for developer discussion by giving yourself the @computer_person role.
+Welcome to BenjiBot!

 Please feel free to contribute to the code in whatever way you are able.
 We're more than happy to accept new code, bug fixes, documentation, issues, and anything else you think will improve the bot!
 If you do start work on an issue, please first let us know in the issue's thread or in our Discord server to avoid competing pull requests.

-**Our society has a [Code of Conduct](https://www.warwicktabletop.co.uk/page/codeofconduct/).
-We expect it to be upheld by contributors in all our online spaces the same way we'd expect it to be upheld by attendees of our events.**

 ## What can I contribute?

 We're happy to accept any contribution, big or small.
-You can find our list of issues [here](https://github.com/WarwickTabletop/tablebot/issues), which details bugs and feature requests.
+You can find our list of issues [here](https://github.com/l0negamer/benjibot/issues), which details bugs and feature requests.
 Both code (with documentation) and documentation alone is accepted - we want this project to be as accessible as possible, so any contributions must come with documentation or add documentation.

 If you think of a feature you'd like added or find a bug in the current implementation please do create a new ticket!
 There's no obligation to implement the issue.
 If you don't have any ideas but do want to get involved with programming you can check the issues page for new features and fixes to work on.
 If you're not too familiar with Haskell or our codebase, look out for the "good first issue" label.
 We put this on issues that we think would be good for newcomers to the language/project to get started on.

-If you have trouble at any time, please do ask for help in an issue thread or on our Discord.
-The maintainers generally communicate in the [Tabletop Discord server](https://warwicktabletop.co.uk/discord).
-The channel we use, #computers-were-a-mistake, is opt-in so you'll need to give yourself the @computer_person role in #roles.
-Finally, you can also check out the [tutorials](tutorials) in the repository and pre-existing solutions in the code for guidance.
+If you have trouble at any time, please do ask for help in an issue thread.

 ## How to contribute